andrewxhill/andrewxhill.github.io/_posts/2015-04-17-torque-unknown.markdown

 ---

 Classifying Torque maps is a neuron-twister.
 They are essentially rasters, but they regenerate based on zoom and respond to headers defined on the fly by the users.
 They resemble vector points when you finally see them.
 I dunno, they are kinda Point-based Vector Tiles with built in simplification... they are kinda not.
-At the end of the day, they are Torque and all the rest are imitators.
+At the end of the day, they are just Torque and all the rest are imitators.

 If you aren't familiar with how Torque works, this [very old slide deck](http://gijs.github.io/images/cartodb_datacubes.pdf) still has some relevant information.
 Also review the posts of [Javi Santana](http://javisantana.com/blog.html).